passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

      file: db_password.txt
 ```

-Once we have this, we use this secret on the  passbolt service:
+Once we have this, we use this secret on the Passbolt service:
 ```
 services:
    passbolt: